-770 We understand that some state securities regulators do not require the registration of broadly advertised offerings such as internet offerings, if the advertisement indicates, directly or indirectly, that the offering is not available to residents of that state.
-See, e.g., Washington State Dep't of Financial Institutions, Securities Act Policy Statement-16, available at: http://dfi.wa.gov/sd/ securitiespolicy.htm#ps-16; see also NASAA Reports ¶7,040 (regarding NASAA resolution, dated January 7, 1996, which encourages states to take appropriate steps to exempt from securities registration offers of securities over the Internet).
+- require the filing of any document filed with the Commission and the payment of filing fees; - investigate and bring enforcement actions against fraudulent securities transactions and unlawful conduct by broker-dealers in such offerings; and - enforce the filing and fee requirements by suspending the offer or sale of securities within a given state for the failure to file or pay the appropriate fee.771 that the offering is not available to residents of that state.
+See, e.g., Washington State Dep't of Financial Institutions, Securities Act Policy Statement - 16, available at: http://dfi.wa.gov/sd/securitiespolicy.htm#ps-16; see also NASAA Reports ¶ 7,040 (regarding NASAA resolution, dated January 7, 1996, which encourages states to take appropriate steps to exempt from securities registration offers of securities over the Internet).